brogers5/chocolatey-package-xsplit-vcam/ReadMe.md

 This should enable automated submission of the installer package to VirusTotal, which would improve the user experience for Chocolatey Pro+ users.
 They have access to Chocolatey's [Runtime Malware Protection feature](https://docs.chocolatey.org/en-us/features/virus-check), which by default is [enabled and configured for VirusTotal integration](https://docs.chocolatey.org/en-us/features/virus-check#virustotal).

 Normally, the Community Repository's Package Scanner service would upload the installer package to VirusTotal, as a prerequisite to the moderation process's Scan Testing step.
-Unfortunately, the package is currently incompatible with it (due to the installer package [exceeding the current 200MB file size limit](https://github.com/chocolatey/home/issues/247)), and will therefore fail to submit the installer binary.
+Unfortunately, the package is currently incompatible with it (due to the installer package [exceeding the current 200MB file size limit](https://github.com/chocolatey/home/issues/247)), and will therefore fail to submit the installer package.

 As new XSplit VCam releases are unlikely to have been scanned prior to an updated package's publication, this would avoid burdening users with [a run-time prompt to optionally upload the installer binary to VirusTotal for scanning](https://docs.chocolatey.org/en-us/features/virus-check#what-if-virustotal-doesnt-have-results-for-a-binary).